NeoGenomics (NASDAQ:NEO) Updates FY 2022 Earnings Guidance

 NeoGenomics (NASDAQ:NEO – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $-0.650-$-0.530 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.530.
 The company issued revenue guidance of $530 million-$550 million, compared to the consensus revenue estimate of $550.74 million.

-NeoGenomics (NASDAQ:NEO – Get Rating) last posted its quarterly earnings data on Wednesday, February 23rd.
-The medical research company reported ($0.14) EPS for the quarter, beating the consensus estimate of ($0.15) by $0.01.
+NeoGenomics (NASDAQ:NEO – Get Rating) last posted its earnings results on Wednesday, February 23rd.
+The medical research company reported ($0.14) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.15) by $0.01.
+The company had revenue of $125.73 million during the quarter, compared to analysts’ expectations of $125.77 million.
 NeoGenomics had a negative net margin of 1.72% and a negative return on equity of 4.17%.
-The business had revenue of $125.73 million for the quarter, compared to analysts’ expectations of $125.77 million.
-During the same period in the previous year, the firm posted $0.12 EPS.
-The firm’s revenue was down .2% compared to the same quarter last year.
-Sell-side analysts forecast that NeoGenomics will post -0.66 earnings per share for the current year.
+NeoGenomics’s quarterly revenue was down .2% on a year-over-year basis.
+During the same period last year, the company posted $0.12 earnings per share.
+Equities analysts expect that NeoGenomics will post -0.66 EPS for the current year.

-In related news, CFO Kathryn B. Mckenzie sold 1,846 shares of the company’s stock in a transaction dated Tuesday, December 21st.
-The shares were sold at an average price of $35.00, for a total value of $64,610.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-4.70% of the stock is currently owned by corporate insiders.
+In related news, CFO Kathryn B. Mckenzie sold 1,846 shares of NeoGenomics stock in a transaction dated Tuesday, December 21st.
+The shares were sold at an average price of $35.00, for a total transaction of $64,610.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO William Bonello sold 3,209 shares of NeoGenomics stock in a transaction dated Monday, March 7th.
+The shares were sold at an average price of $18.29, for a total transaction of $58,692.61.
+The disclosure for this sale can be found here.
+4.70% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of NEO.
-Virtu Financial LLC bought a new stake in shares of NeoGenomics during the 4th quarter worth approximately $281,000.
-Cubist Systematic Strategies LLC bought a new stake in shares of NeoGenomics during the 4th quarter worth approximately $949,000.
-Marshall Wace LLP bought a new stake in shares of NeoGenomics during the 4th quarter worth approximately $1,502,000.
-State of Tennessee Treasury Department lifted its holdings in shares of NeoGenomics by 2.7% during the 4th quarter.
-State of Tennessee Treasury Department now owns 52,625 shares of the medical research company’s stock worth $1,796,000 after acquiring an additional 1,390 shares during the period.
-Finally, Thrivent Financial for Lutherans lifted its holdings in shares of NeoGenomics by 0.9% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 100,198 shares of the medical research company’s stock worth $3,419,000 after acquiring an additional 925 shares during the period.
-97.04% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in NEO.
+Goldman Sachs Group Inc. lifted its holdings in NeoGenomics by 112.7% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 507,857 shares of the medical research company’s stock valued at $17,327,000 after buying an additional 269,139 shares in the last quarter.
+Cubist Systematic Strategies LLC bought a new stake in shares of NeoGenomics in the 4th quarter valued at about $949,000.
+Marshall Wace LLP bought a new stake in shares of NeoGenomics in the 4th quarter valued at about $1,502,000.
+Legal & General Group Plc raised its holdings in shares of NeoGenomics by 9.5% in the 4th quarter.
+Legal & General Group Plc now owns 430,382 shares of the medical research company’s stock valued at $14,685,000 after purchasing an additional 37,282 shares in the last quarter.
+Finally, Sei Investments Co. raised its holdings in shares of NeoGenomics by 36.4% in the 4th quarter.
+Sei Investments Co. now owns 288,883 shares of the medical research company’s stock valued at $9,856,000 after purchasing an additional 77,125 shares in the last quarter.
+Institutional investors own 97.04% of the company’s stock.

 NeoGenomics Company Profile (Get Rating)